anaxita/logit/README.md

-# logit - small logger for simple logging into a file and terminal.
+# logit - simple underlogger for write log into a file and terminal with date and levels.

 ## Install
 `go get -u github.com/anaxita/logit`